PEOPLE RECOVER. WE CAN HELP.

 Because this is a chronic, relapsing medical condition, the brain changes are often very long-lasting.
 Despite working very hard at recovery, many patients realize that staying on the medication is the best way to abstain from opioid abuse.
 The medications have very few side effects and are considered to be safe for long term use.
 At ETS, we work with patients to manage their condition so they can have safe and productive lives for as long as our patients benefit from working with us.

-• Why does ETS use medication assisted treatment?
+• Why does ETS use Medications for Opioid Disorder (MOUD)?

 • How long will I have to wait before I can start treatment?